 Command Pattern is used to implement lose coupling in a request-response model.
 In command pattern, the request is send to the invoker and invoker pass it to the encapsulated command object.
 Command object passes the request to the appropriate method of Receiver to perform the specific action.

-To implement our File System utility, first of all we need to create the receiver classes that will actually do all the work.
-Since we code in terms of java interfaces, we can have FileSystemReceiver interface and it’s implementation classes for different operating system flavors such as Windows, Unix, Solaris etc. Check out Command Pattern post for the implementation details with example program.
+To implement our File System utility, first of all, we need to create the receiver classes that will actually do all the work.
+Since we code in terms of Java interfaces, we can have FileSystemReceiver interface and it’s implementation classes for different operating system flavors such as Windows, Unix, Solaris, etc. Check out Command Pattern post for the implementation details with example program.

 Check out State Pattern post for implementation details with example program.

-For example, think of a Shopping cart where we can add different type of items (Elements), when we click on checkout button, it calculates the total amount to be paid.
-Now we can have the calculation logic in item classes or we can move out this logic to another class using visitor pattern.
-Let’s implement this in our example of visitor pattern.
+For example, think of a Shopping cart where we can add a different type of items (Elements), when we click on the checkout button, it calculates the total amount to be paid.
+Now we can have the calculation logic in item classes or we can move out this logic to another class using the visitor pattern.
+Let’s implement this in our example of a visitor pattern.
 Check out Visitor Pattern post for implementation details.

 is used to defines a grammatical representation for a language and provides an interpreter to deal with this grammar.

-The best example of this pattern is java compiler that interprets the java source code into byte code that is understandable by JVM.
-Google Translator is also an example of interpreter pattern where the input can be in any language and we can get the output interpreted in another language.
+The best example of this pattern is a java compiler that interprets the java source code into byte code that is understandable by JVM.
+Google Translator is also an example of an interpreter pattern where the input can be in any language and we can get the output interpreted in another language.

 Check out Interpreter Pattern post for example program.

-Iterator pattern in one of the behavioral pattern and it’s used to provide a standard way to traverse through a group of Objects.
+Iterator pattern in one of the behavioral patterns and it’s used to provide a standard way to traverse through a group of Objects.
 Iterator pattern is widely used in Java Collection Framework where Iterator interface provides methods for traversing through a collection.

-Memento design pattern is used when we want to save the state of an object so that we can restore later on.
+The memento design pattern is used when we want to save the state of an object so that we can restore later on.
 Memento pattern is used to implement this in such a way that the saved state data of the object is not accessible outside of the object, this protects the integrity of saved state data.

 Check out Memento Pattern for sample program and implementation details.